Source : www.divaina.com

 Although ours is a small island we had a great history.
 Kings and queens, grand heroes and heroines, noble and eminent monks all collaborated to achieve progress of the country.
 Epigraphs, archives, historical stories and folklore call us back to our own heritage.

-This epigraph gains a good testimonial to the country and its rulers.
+This epigraph provides a good testimonial to the country and its rulers.
 Prosperity!
-We are the two brothers in law, Gajabahu and Parakramabahu, who came down in unbroken succession in the illustrious Mahasammata lineage.
-According to this treaty we shall not wage war against each other to the end of our lives.
-If it is anyone of us is first to pass away, the other who survives will be in possession of the kingdom.
+We are the two brothers-in-law, Gajabahu and Parakramabahu, who came down in unbroken succession in the illustrious Mahasammata lineage.
+According to this treaty, we shall not wage war against each other to the end of our lives.
+If it is any of us is first to pass away, the other who survives will be in possession of the kingdom.
 If there be any kings who are enemies of either of us, they are enemies of both us.
-If we do anything against the agreement command of the Triple gem.
+If we do anything against the agreement command of the Triple Gem.

 We shall (also) never be delivered from hell.
 May this writing protect the world as long as the Moon and the Stars last.
 May this union of these two people, whose wealth is used for the benefit of others, be suffused with love.